quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 (e.g., plot unknown congestion states by name on a timeline visualization).

 ## parameters_set {#recovery-parametersset}
-Importance: Base

 The `parameters_set` event groups initial parameters from both loss detection and congestion control into a single event.
+It has Base importance level; see
+{{Section 9.2 of QLOG-MAIN}}.

 All these settings are typically set once and never change.
 Implementation that do, for some reason, change these parameters during execution, MAY emit the `parameters_set` event twice.

 Definition: